Description

-The problem: the lifespan of a battery bank, which is expensive, can be significantly reduced due to charge imbalance.
+The problem: the lifespan of a battery bank, which is expensive, can be considerably reduced due to charge imbalance.

-A battery with a slightly higher internal leakage current on a 24 or 48 V bank composed of multiple batteries connected in series/parallel will cause the batteries connected in parallel to be undercharged, and the batteries connected in series to be overcharged.
-Additionally, if new cells or batteries are connected in series, they must have the same initial state of charge.
-Small differences will dissipate during the absorption or equalization phase of the charge, but larger differences will cause damage either due to excessive gas release from batteries with a high initial state of charge (caused by overcharging), or due to sulfation of batteries with a low initial state of charge (caused by undercharged batteries).
+A battery with a slightly higher internal leakage current in a 24 or 48 V bank of several series/parallel connected batteries will cause the parallel connected batteries to be undercharged, and the series connected batteries to be overcharged.
+Furthermore, if new cells or batteries are connected in series, they must have the same initial state of charge.
+Small differences will dissipate during the absorption or equalization charge phase, but larger differences will cause damage due to excessive gassing of batteries with a high initial state of charge (caused by overcharging), or sulfation of batteries with a low initial state of charge (caused by undercharged batteries).

-The Battery Balancer equalizes the state of charge of two 12 V batteries connected in series, or of multiple strings of batteries connected in series, these strings being themselves connected in parallel.
-If the charging voltage of a 24 V battery system exceeds 27.3 V, the Battery Balancer will turn on and compare the voltage across the two batteries connected in series.
-The Battery Balancer will draw up to 0.7 A of current from the battery (or batteries connected in parallel) with the highest voltage.
+The Battery Balancer equalizes the state of charge of two 12 V batteries connected in series, or of several series-connected battery strings, these strings being themselves connected in parallel.
+If the charge voltage of a 24 V battery system rises above 27.3 V, the Battery Balancer will switch on and compare the voltage across the two series-connected batteries.
+The Battery Balancer will draw up to 0.7 A from the battery (or parallel connected batteries) with the highest voltage.
 The resulting charge current difference will ensure that all batteries converge to the same state of charge.

-If necessary, multiple balancers can be installed in parallel.
+If applicable, several balancers can be installed in parallel.
 A 48 V battery bank can be balanced with three Battery Balancers.

 LED indicators